martinsumner/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 If a node has failed following an incident, and all data on the node is lost, the cluster can still be recovered back to its previous state without requiring a backup of the failed node.

-Recovery of such a lost node requires a reactive replace.
+Recovery of such a lost node requires a reactive replacement.
 There are three stages to replace and recover the node:

 - [ensuring the node is downed](#administratively-downing-a-node);
 - [forcing the replace](#forcing-a-replace);